Penne Ainsworth, Department Chair

 The objectives of the master of science in accounting are:

 To provide students with an advanced understanding of the field of accounting,

 To provide students with specific advanced knowledge of the sub-topics within accounting,

 To provide students with professional skills that will enable them to enjoy productive and rewarding careers in accounting and other accounting-related areas.

-Students must take at least these 5 required accounting courses (minimum 15 credit hours):
+Students must take these 3 required accounting courses (minimum 9 credit hours):

 |ACCT 5030 Advanced Financial Accounting||